 If you’d like to enroll in Medicare Part C or Part D, but you missed the AEP and MA OEP, you may be eligible to do so during the Special Enrollment Period (SEP).
 To qualify for the SEP, you must meet specific requirements.
 If you are ineligible for the SEP and missed the AEP and MA OEP, you will have to wait until next year’s AEP.
 If you only have Original Medicare, you will not be able to make changes to a Part D plan, during this time, however.

 Arm yourself with information and facts so that you are prepared for the AEP.
 Go over the benefits of the Medicare coverage you currently have.
 If you have Original Medicare, review the 2020 Medicare & You handbook.
 The handbook will provide information about the costs and benefits of Original Medicare for the next year.

 If you already have a Medicare Advantage Plan or a Part D plan, your provider should mail you an Annual Notice of Change (ANOC) or Evidence of Coverage (EOC), by September 30th.
 Look over these documents to be informed about any increased costs or changes in benefits for 2020.
-What’s helpful about the Annual Notice of Change is that the report will give you a side by side comparison of the 2019 versus the 2020 plan.
-Don’t delay reading though your ANOC or EOC.
+What’s helpful about the Annual Notice of Change is that the report will give you a side-by-side comparison of 2019 versus the 2020 plan.
+Don’t delay reading through your ANOC or EOC.
 There could be changes in there you’ll want to know about, and if you procrastinate it may be too late to do anything about them!

 Help is available